OutSystems/docs-support/src/detach/detach-11.md

 The steps described in this document are not for evaluation purposes and are to be used only if you decide to stop using OutSystems.

+Nevertheless, you can follow the steps below if you want to test the OutSystems capabilities of detaching your application's source code by performing the Detach process using a **brand new Application Server** and a **new database**.
+Doing this will prevent unexpected behaviors with your existing OutSystems applications, since the detach process will require changes to the applicational server (IIS) and your database.

 ### What do you need?

 You need to fulfill the [system requirements](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/OutSystems_system_requirements) and additionally must have Microsoft Build Tools 2019 installed.